itamartrainin/Tpower5Score/README.md

-# Tpower5Score
+# T<sup>5</sup>Score
-An automatic evaluation package for assessing the quality of LLM-generated multi-document topic sets.
+An implementation of the T<sup>5</sup>Score evaluation metric for assessing the quality of LLM-generated topic sets.
+Topic sets are natural language one sentence summary of a main theme that recurs in a given collection of documents.

 ## 📦 How to install